-It is proposed by new paragraph 21A(4)(a) to create as a defence for prosecution under subsection (1) or (2) that the activity was carried out in an emergency to save a person from death or serious injury, to secure the safety of a ship or aircraft or the safety of equipment or facilities of high value, or to protect the environment.
+It is proposed by new paragraph 21A(4)(a) to create as a defence for prosecution under subsection (2) or (3) that the activity was carried out in an emergency to save a person from death or serious injury, to secure the safety of a ship or aircraft or the safety of equipment or facilities of high value, or to protect the environment.
 New paragraph 21A(4)(b) will provide a defence where a person was authorised to carry out the activity.
 This provides a defence for persons who have authorisations from other Parties to the Madrid Protocol.

-Subclauses (6) and (7) provide for the offence to be indictable but that it may be heard and determined in a court of summary jurisdiction.
+New subsections (5) and (6) provide for the offence to be indictable but that it may be heard and determined in a court of summary jurisdiction.
 This is in similar terms to that of new section 19C (see notes on clause 18).